lorenzo-stoakes/linux-vm-notes/oom.md

   the memory descriptor, it returns indicating the the reaping has failed allowing for retries.

-* What follows this is a loop over each of the process's VMAs in which we unmap memory where it makes sense to do so.
+* Next we loop over each of the process's VMAs and unmap the VMA's memory where possible (see next step for details.)
 We ensure we flush the [TLB][tlb] correctly by placing this process between [tlb_gather_mmu()][tlb_gather_mmu] and a [tlb_finish_mmu()][tlb_finish_mmu] calls.